siifat/siifat.github.io/_posts/2024-01-06-javanotes.md

 {: .prompt-info }

 ### Class
 A class is a building block for object-oriented programming, and allows us to **build custom data types**.

+Basically, a class is a type of custom data type.
+Like for example, <i>you can use multiple integers to make a sort of super data type, which we will class a class in java.</i> And Java comes with a whole library of helpful classes.

 ### Wrapper Class
 Java uses the concept of a wrapper class, for all of its eight primitive data types.